tittake/Robot-manipulators/README.md

 # Robot-manipulators

-This repository contains small scripts of code I made for a robot manipulator course in University.
+This repository contains a bonus task for the course robot manipulators.
+It has to do with inverse kinematics of a two-jointed robot.
+The report covers all details of the task.